leegilmorecode/Adylic/README.md

 The solution has been designed so that:

 1. Input parameters are tested up front (_inc ensuring to and from keys are upper case_)
-2. the data feed can be switched out at a later date simply by changing the url in the config file.
+2. the data feed can be switched out at a later date simply by changing the url in the config file. (_additional options can be passed through to axios too_)
 3. the data will most probably come back in a different shape if the url changes, so it can be easily transposed using function _transformData(data)_ so the remainder of the program runs as usual.
 4. The calculation function ensures that the transposed data (_regardless of where it comes from_) is in the correct shape using schema validation.
 5. All errors are caught and user friendly, rather than unexpected errors being displayed to the end user.